G. Prout & Sons: Cruising catamarans

+Prout catamaran rig

+For their cruising catamarans, Prout took to adopting a radical version of the classic Bermuda sloop rig.
+Arguing that cruising catamarans excel when sailing downwind or with wind on the quarter, Prout gave their catamarans an extremely large genoa, and a mainsail much reduced in area.
+Whereas most cruising cats have the mast at the front of (or ahead of) the bridgedeck cabin, Prout sites the mast towards the rear.
+This has proved effective, although to traditional eyes the Prout rig can seem somewhat disproportionate.

-Folding Dinghies
+Folding dinghies

 Prout were also renowned for their folding dinghies made from wood and PVC Coated Canvas.
 These were available as full Sailing Dinghies (able to be rowed or powered), rowing and powered only or rowing only.

 The names of these dinghies were determined by their length.

 The 10 ft Seabird was a 10 ft Dagger board Sailing Dinghy, for sail, row and outboard, taking a sail area of 40sq. ft. and Folds to 10 ft.
 3in.: 1 ft 6in: 6in and was sold complete with sail and all gear.
 Oars were extra.
 It weighed 102 lbs.

 The 8 ft 6in Seaswallow was an 8 ft 6in.
 Dagger board Sailing Dinghy, for sail, row and outboard, taking a sail area of 40sq. ft. and was sold complete with sail and all gear.
 Oars were extra.
 It weighed 86 lbs.

 The 7 ft 6in Seasprite was an 7 ft 6in.
 Dagger board Sailing Dinghy, for sail, row and outboard, and was sold complete with sail and all gear.
 Oars were extra.

 Oars were 5 ft for the Seasprite and Seaswallow and 6 ft for the Seabird.

 There was a spray deck available for the Seabird.

 There were trollies for the Seasprite and Seaswallow or Seabird.